Self-Portrait Dreaming of Portavadie 2018 45cm x 60cm (soon to be hung in the national Museum of Scotland)

 In the 1960s, we used to spend our summers at my grandad’s cottage in Portavadie, a little-known, idyllic and remote corner of the west coast of Scotland.
-The house was at the end of a bumpy track on the edge of an oak-fringed, shallow, sandy bay called the Sàilean, (meaning "small inlet”,) where we use to play and where seals, basking sharks, porpoises and snipe were often seen.
+The cottage was at the end of a bumpy track on the edge of an oak-fringed, shallow, sandy bay called the Sàilean, (meaning "small inlet”,) where we used to swim and play and where seals, basking sharks, porpoises and snipe were often seen.
 There was no electricity or running water, but I remember those days as the best of my childhood.

 In the mid-1970s, the government sold the surrounding land to a company for the building of oil rig platforms.
 Portavadie was completely destroyed.
 The Sàilean had explosives placed in it, turning it into a huge, deep gully.
 A large, concrete workers’ village was built, new roads for industrial vehicles cut wide scars through the surrounding woodland and a tall, razor-wire wire fence was erected all around my grandad’s cottage.